DessimozLab/FastOMA/README.md

 Besides, the internal node should not contain any special character (e.g. `\`  `/` or `space`).
 The reason is that FastOMA write some files whose names contain the internal node's name.
 If the species tree does not have label for some/all internal nodes, FastOMA labels them sequentially.
+The updated tree will be stored in the output folder named as `species_tree_checked.nwk`.